MetaMask/mm-docs-v2/README.md

     [create a new issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)
     describing the content issue you'd like to address.
     Make sure no one else is assigned to the issue, and assign yourself to it.
-    If you don't have permission to assign yourself to it, you can leave a comment on the issue.
+    If you don't have permission to assign yourself to it, leave a comment on the issue.

 2. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
     this repository to your computer.